The Udderly DIVINE BOVINES

 Dear Cow Wabby ~

-I'm at wits end.
-There is a bull in our pasture who won't leave me alone.
 When I'm trying to socialize with my friends, he prances around, sniffing and snorting, and demands my attention.

-I know bulls have their place, but I'm not ready to jump on the "have a calf - nurse a calf - wean a calf - have another calf " bandwagon like all the other heifers seem to have climbed on.
+I know bulls have their place, but I'm not ready to jump on the "have a calf - nurse a calf - wean a calf -

-I've given him all the rejections signs I can think of, but he won't quit.
 How can I let this bull-y know that I don't want his attention?
 I've tried turning my back on him; I've walked away.

-I don't like the bulls; I don't like their smell.
 And I especially don't like this one that's always bull-ying me.
 Frankly, I'm put off by it all.
-He just doesn't get it.

 Signed, ...I'm a Beauty But He's A Beast.